Nancy Pelosi Brands Donald Trump And Republicans ‘Enemies Of The State’

 DeJoy told lawmakers that any delay in current delivery is simply due to the nature of attempting to transition to the new process.

 But the president has repeatedly said that he doesn’t believe that the United States should use mail-in voting in the upcoming race because it is riddled with potential for fraud.
-Critics argue that there is very little fraud with mail-in ballots and argue that Trump supports absentee voting, which is essentially the same thing.
+He called any suggested that mail has slowed a “hoax.”
+Critics claim that there is very little fraud with mail-in ballots and argue that Trump supports absentee voting, which is essentially the same thing.

 Pelosi warned citizens not to listen to Trump’s arguments and to not be intimidated by his claim that he will send law enforcement to polling places, saying that they were his attempts to suppress turnout.